-No one wants to have a heart attack, but many people do since it is the number one killer in many countries.
+No one wants to have a heart attack, but many people do; sadly, funeral directors find it is the number one killer in many countries.
 One reason for this is obesity and a sedentary lifestyle.
 But even stress can cause a heart attack.
-Whether you are a business person running a busy digital marketing business or a hardworking carpet cleaner, when you have a heart attack it is essential to have treatment as soon as possible to lessen the damage done to the heart.
-The troubles is that not everyone recognises they are having a heart attack because of the symptoms they get.
-It is not always pain in the heart or chest area that heralds such an attack.
+Whether you are a business person running a busy digital marketing business or a hard-working carpet cleaner, when you have a heart attack, it is essential to have treatment as soon as possible to lessen the damage done to the heart.
+The trouble is that not everyone recognises they are having a heart attack because of the symptoms they get.
+It is not always a pain in the heart or chest area that heralds such an attack.

 Here are some of the signs of a heart attack.
 If they last for 10 minutes, you should dial 000.

-- Pain in the lower jaw – on either side – that extends into the chest.
+- Pain in the lower jaw on either side extends into the chest.